bimobject/docs/docs/documentation/epd/epd-overview.md

 It is a great tool that allows companies to get a better understanding of their environmental impact, and to make more sustainable choices.

 A comprehensible EPD allows your customers to get a good overview of your products.
-In many cases it can be the thing that makes or breaks a purchase.
+In many cases this can be what that makes or breaks a purchase.

 ## EPD versioning